quasarframework/quasar/docs/src/pages/start/vs-code-configuration.md

 ## Vite & Vue CLI & UMD

-Depending on which features/presets you are using and add the related options to `.vscode/settings.json`.
+Depending on which features/presets you are using, you can add the related options to `.vscode/settings.json`.

 ### Common Configuration